Quality

 Basic Philosophy on Quality

-• We each plays self-leading role for creating better quality.
+- We each play a self-leading role for creating better quality.

 Management

-The Corporate Quality Assurance Reengineering Group has been implementing company-wide measures to promote quality assurance reform and strengthen activities for improving quality.
+Mitsubishi Electric has established a company-wide framework for quality assurance and improvement activities.
+To promote and strengthen Quality Assurance Reforms, the Corporate Quality Assurance Reengineering Group—led by the Chief Quality Officer (CQO)—is implementing shared initiatives across the organization.
 The Corporate Quality Assurance Reengineering Group has a Quality Assurance & Management Department at each manufacturing base, which assumes the function for checking, including shipping authority, as well as a contact point for consultation on issues in the field.

 Quality Improvement Activities